 - Do I have to book in advance?

 We recommend to book at least 1 week in advance, but we accept bookings up to 6 hours before the tour starts.

 - I’m a solo traveller.
 Can I book a tour too?

 Yes, you can!
 Participating in our Lima food tour will give you the opportunity to meet other travelers passionate about gastronomy.
 Do not be afraid to book, even if you are alone, we could have other reservations for that same day so you can share the experience with other foodies.

-We went on the Barranco food tour and we loved it so much!!!
+We went on the Lima food tour and we loved it so much!!!
 All the food was excellent.
-We especially enjoyed the ceviche and the lomo Saltado.
-We also loved the coffee and chocolate stops and bought some items to bring home.
+We loved the coffee and chocolate stops and bought some items to bring home.
 Cristina gave us a great history of the country and explained how integral food was to the culture.
 It was a really excellent activity and we will definitely recommend to others!

 Thoroughly enjoyed this trip guided by Nathaly.
 Only three of us on the walk, we learned about Peruvian produced coffee and chocolate, was shown how to make Ceviche, Cantonese style beef and Pisco sour, and lots more.
 All this while walking through the Baranco district and learning about the area.
 FinIshed with gelato.
 Ate so much we didn’t need dinner!